ShriyanshRajpoot/Quiz-App/README.md

 # 🧠 Quiz App

-A modern and interactive Quiz Application built with **React.js**.
+A modern and interactive Quiz Application built with **js**.
 Users can answer multiple-choice questions, track their score, and experience a clean, responsive interface.

 # 🚀 Features